 Wear caused by sliding

 Sliding of particles like gravel, stone, scrap metal or rock cause material to be scratched.
 When the right Hardox steel plate is chosen, these bad wearing effects will be minimized.

 Wear caused by impact

 Sudden impacts may also cause wearing in steel materials.
-In the case of an impact where an object hit the steel in certain angles, scratching occur.
-This situation can cause detrimental consequences in the steel, however, the life cycle can be increased when right Hardox steel material is used.
+In the case of an impact where an object hit the steel at certain angles, scratching occurs.
+This situation can cause detrimental consequences in the steel, however, the life cycle can be increased when the right Hardox steel material is used.

 Wear caused by pinching